 Exercise 2: Multiple Choice

 Instruction: Choose the correct sentence using the negative imperative in the second person to give orders or instructions related to teamwork.
-Identify the appropriate form of the present subjunctive with 'tú' or 'vosotros' and the correct position of the negative pronouns.
+Identify the appropriate present subjunctive form with 'tú' or 'vosotros' and the correct placement of negative pronouns.

 1.